In 2022, tuition for full-time University of Oregon students was $12,512 a year for in-state students and $39,158 a year for out-of-state students.

-University of Oregon is a public, state institution, so it offers a reduced tuition rate of $14,421 for in-state students who attend full-time.
-For students who are not considered Oregon-residents, out-of-state tuition is $40,464 a year.
+University of Oregon is a public, state institution, so it offers a reduced tuition rate of $12,512 for students who qualify as state residents and attend full-time.
+For students who are not considered Oregon-residents, out-of-state tuition is $39,158 a year.

 University of Oregon (UO) has the same tuition for international students as for those from out of state.

-International students at University of Oregon can expect to pay around $40,464 per year, before any scholarships or financial aid.
+International students at University of Oregon can expect to pay around $39,158 per year, before any scholarships, grants or other financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at University of Oregon (UO) is $13,509 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at University of Oregon (UO) costs $14,640 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The average financial aid package for a full-time, first-year student is around $11,332 a year.
-Around 42 percent of University of Oregon (UO) undergrads take out student loans to cover any remaining costs.
+The average financial aid package for a full-time, first-year student is around $15,366 a year.
+Around 42% of University of Oregon (UO) undergrads take out student loans to cover any remaining costs.
 University of Oregon (UO) graduates who have student loans graduate with an average of $26,060 of student loan debt.

 The average debt for each loan type varies.